Jimmy Briand

-Jimmy Julien Briand (born 2 August 1985) is a French professional footballer.
-He started his career as a striker, but is now usually deployed on the wing.
+Jimmy Julien Briand (born 2 August 1985) is a French former professional footballer.
+He started his career as a striker, but was later used as a winger, playing in Ligue 1 for Rennes, Lyon, Guingamp and Bordeaux, as well as in the Bundesliga with Hannover 96 in a professional career lasting 20 years.

-Briand is a graduate of Clairefontaine academy and was a France youth international.
-He made five appearances for the France senior team from 2008 to 2012, making his debut on 11 October 2008 against Romania.
+A graduate of the Clairefontaine academy, Briand was a France youth international at U21 level, and later made five appearances for the France senior national team from 2008 to 2012, making his debut on 11 October 2008 against Romania.

 Club career

 Rennes

 Born in Vitry-sur-Seine, Val-de-Marne, Briand began his career at Ivry, before joining CSF Brétigny.
 Thereafter, he was selected to attend the INF Clairefontaine.
 After finishing his stint at the INF Clairefontaine, Briand joined the youth academy of Ligue 1 club Rennes.

 While in Rennes' youth system, Briand won the Coupe Gambardella in 2003.
 He made his first team debut on 20 May 2003 during the 2002–03 Ligue 1 season, at the age of 17, in a Ligue 1 match against Paris Saint-Germain, coming on as a substitute and playing 25 minutes.
 The match finished 0–0.
 Over the next two seasons, his play was limited to appearing in only 17 Ligue 1 matches and scoring just one Ligue 1 goal (his first ever), against Montpellier in a 4–0 victory.

 Briand finally broke into the first team for the 2005–06 season, appearing in 29 Ligue 1 matches and scoring three Ligue 1 goals to help Rennes finish in 7th position in the 2005-06 Ligue 1; they just missed qualifying for the 2006 UEFA Intertoto Cup by one spot.
 Over the next two years, he appeared in all but four of the club's Ligue 1 matches, due to his consistently good performances in competitive matches and his not sustaining injuries.
 Despite being linked to clubs outside France, Briand decided to stay with Rennes for the 2008–09 season, during which he scored a club-high eight Ligue 1 goals.
 On 26 March 2009, Briand ruptured his anterior cruciate ligament in his left knee, while training with the France national team.
 The injury required six months to heal.
 As a result, Briand only made his 2009–10 Ligue 1 season debut for Rennes on 29 October, in a Ligue 1 match against Monaco.
 He finished the 2009–10 season with 23 appearances, scoring five goals.